Year 11 & 12

 For detailed, up-to-date information about entrance requirements for domestic Year 12 students, including alternative pathways for those students who do not meet minimum entrance requirements, go to the undergraduate admission requirements webpage.

-On-time applications to study at UTAS in Semester 1, 2013 close on Friday 28 September 2012.
+On-time applications to study at UTAS in Semester 1, 2014 closed on Friday 27 September 2013.
 Late applications for the Bachelor of Medicine and the Bachelor of Surgery (MBBS) will not be accepted.

 If you are not accepted into the UTAS degree that you want to study, don't worry!
 We have a number of alternative pathways to enable you to get where you want to be, such as: